New Hurdle For Major Alaska Gold Mine After Donald Trump Jr. Tweets Opposition

 The Corps now says that won't do.

-Pebble, owned by a Canadian firm called Northern Dynasty, insists this isn't a showstopper.
+Pebble, owned by a Canadian firm called Northern Dynasty, insists this won't put an end to the project.
 CEO Tom Collier says he expects to submit a mitigation plan in a few weeks.

-Collier is just putting on a brave face, says attorney Joel Reynolds, western director for the Natural Resources Defense Council.
+Collier is just putting on a brave face, says attorney Joel Reynolds, Western director for the Natural Resources Defense Council.
 He says the Corps is asking for the impossible, because the Koktuli watershed has no damage on the scale that Pebble wants to inflict, so there's nothing for the company to mitigate.

 "It's a perfectly functioning pristine, natural ecosystem," Reynolds said.
 "It's an incubator for trillions of salmon over thousands of years, and the notion that Northern Dynasty has anything to offer it in terms of improvement is ridiculous."